 State Parks

-The best way to appreciate all the natural beauty Florida has to offer is to explore any of the (almost) 200 award winning state parks from Pensacola to Key West.
+The best way to appreciate all the natural beauty Florida has to offer is to explore any of the (almost) 200 award-winning state parks from Pensacola to Key West.
 These beautiful landscapes are steeped in as much history as they are nature.
 They showcase 100 miles of Florida’s best beaches, as well as over 800,000 acres of freshwater springs, mysterious cave systems, mangroves, maritime hammocks and historic lighthouses and forts.

 These natural theme parks are great settings for popular outdoor activities like hiking, cycling and equestrian trails, as well as swimming, diving and fishing in rivers or springs.
-However, there are some surprising things you can do including meeting a mermaid in the Weeki Wachee Springs State Park or becoming at one with nature by enjoying a yoga class.
+However, there are some surprising things you can do too, including meeting a mermaid in the Weeki Wachee Springs State Park or becoming one with nature by enjoying a yoga class.

 Beaches